terranum-ch/ToolMap-user-doc/doc/usermanual/visualization.rst

 #.
 Transparency management
 #.
 Apply or cancel the modifications

-The points have an additional option found on the other tab of the window (//multiple//).
+The points have an additional option found on the other tab of the window (:guilabel:`multiple`).
 Under this tab you are able to attribute two different symbology to your lines.
-The differentiation of the points is made through the [[man:validation#semantic_validation|queries]].
+The differentiation of the points is made through the queries (see :ref:`semantic-validation`).

 .. image:: img/window-symbology-points2.png

-#. [[man:validation#semantic_validation|Query]] selected for the differentiation
+#.
+Query selected for the differentiation
 #. symbology management of the two classes
 #. transparency management